 Early Signs of Autism in Babies and Toddlers

 Autism is a neurodevelopmental disorder that affects communication, social interaction, and behavior.
-It is typically diagnosed in children between the ages of 2-3 years old, but signs can be detected much earlier.
+It is typically diagnosed in children between the ages of 2 to 3 years old, but signs can be detected much earlier.

 Signs of Autism in Babies and Toddlers

 Autism is a neurodevelopmental disorder that affects communication, social interaction, and behavior.
-It is typically diagnosed in children between the ages of 2-3 years old, but signs can be detected much earlier.
+It is typically diagnosed in children between the ages of 2 to 3 years old, but signs can be detected much earlier.
 In fact, research has shown that early detection and intervention can improve outcomes for children with autism.
 Here are some signs of autism in babies and toddlers to look out for:

 Lack of Eye Contact